firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-06-04-aging-elements.md

 Some monsters are not merely creations of his dreaming mind.
 Every night as he sleeps, I pray to the gods to protect us, to give me the wits to solve this puzzle as I have solved so many others before it.

 I focus my mind’s eye, trying to remember, to visualize the maze as it appears from the castle above.
-From there the walls were flat lines in the sand, like a child’s puzzle on parchment.
+From there, the walls were flat lines in the sand, like a child’s puzzle on parchment.
 From here on Earth, each wall is an endless flat surface, a vertical desert with no oasis.

 We begin collecting feathers.
 The boy complains, though I know he appreciates the distraction.
 Wouldn’t it be easier to just find a way out? he asks.